FarhanYousuf/Data-Pipeline-Development-With-PySpark-Kafka-And-Redshift/Readme.md

 #  Spark Integration with  Redshift and Kafka
-Spark can read and write data from anywhere.
+Spark can read and write data from a variety of technologies.
+The ones utilized in this project are Redshift and Kafka, though many others can be used.
 # Why we need Integration
 Integration between these technologies enables significantly faster runtime due to more seamless data transfer, eliminating most frictions that would otherwise occur.